Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-We will then have: So with this construction of quantum N-SWITCH, there will be just $T\rho T$ for the off-diagonal terms of the final entangled state of the control and target systems, and this will go back to the control qubit case when $N=2$.
+\end{footnotesize} So the quantum N-SWITCH with $N$ cyclic orders, produces only $T\rho T$ for the off-diagonal terms of the final entangled state of the control and target systems, and this will go back to the control qubit case when $N=2$.

-For the ICO fridge, the working system shares the same thermal state as the reservoirs initially, and by following the general measurement strategy(see Appendix \ref{Mstra}) we can always construct a measurement basis such that there will be only 1 cooling branch with the target system to be in state:
+For the ICO fridge, the working system shares the same thermal state as the reservoirs initially, and by following the general measurement strategy (see Appendix \ref{Mstra}) we can always construct a measurement basis such that there is only 1 cooling branch with the target system being in state: